Katharine Hepburn: Mid-career and Shakespeare (1953–1962)

 Tracy and Hepburn reunited on screen for the first time in five years for the office-based comedy Desk Set (1957).
-Berg notes that it worked as a hybrid of their earlier romantic-comedy successes and Hepburn's spinster persona, but it performed poorly at the box-office.
+Berg notes that it worked as a hybrid of their earlier romantic-comedy successes, but it performed poorly at the box-office.
 That summer, Hepburn returned to Shakespeare.
 Appearing in Stratford, Connecticut, at the American Shakespeare Theatre, she repeated her Portia in The Merchant of Venice and played Beatrice in Much Ado About Nothing.
 The shows were positively received.

 After two years away from the screen, Hepburn starred in a film adaptation of Tennessee Williams' controversial play Suddenly, Last Summer (1959) with Elizabeth Taylor and Montgomery Clift.
 The movie was shot in London and was "a completely miserable experience" for Hepburn.
 She clashed with director Joseph L. Mankiewicz during filming, which culminated with her spitting at him in disgust.
 The picture was a financial success, and her work as creepy aunt Violet Venable gave Hepburn her eighth Oscar nomination.
 Williams was pleased with the performance, writing, "Kate is a playwright's dream-actress.
 She makes dialogue sound better than it is by a matchless beauty and clarity of diction".
-He wrote The Night of the Iguana (1961) with Hepburn in mind, but the actress, although flattered, felt the play was wrong for her and declined the part, which went to Bette Davis.
+He wrote The Night of the Iguana (1961) with Hepburn in mind, but the actress, although flattered, felt the play was wrong for her and declined the part, which went to Deborah Kerr.

 Hepburn returned to Stratford in the summer of 1960 to play Viola in Twelfth Night, and Cleopatra in Antony and Cleopatra.
 The New York Post wrote of her Cleopatra, "Hepburn offers a highly versatile performance ... once or twice going in for her famous mannerisms and always being fascinating to watch."
 Hepburn herself was proud of the role.
 Her repertoire was further improved when she appeared in Sidney Lumet's film version of Eugene O'Neill's Long Day's Journey Into Night (1962).
 It was a low-budget production, and she appeared in the film for a tenth of her established salary.
 She called it "the greatest [play] this country has ever produced" and the role of morphine-addicted Mary Tyrone "the most challenging female role in American drama", and felt her performance was the best screen work of her career.
 Long Day's Journey Into Night earned Hepburn an Oscar nomination and the Best Actress Award at the Cannes Film Festival.
 It remains one of her most praised performances.